digicatapult/sqnc-node/pallets/doas/README.md

 ### Executing Privileged Functions

-The Duas module itself is not intended to be used within other modules.
+The Doas module itself is not intended to be used within other modules.
 Instead, you can build "privileged functions" (i.e. functions that require `Root` origin) in other modules.
-You can execute these privileged functions by dispatching `duas` form the configured `Origin`.
+You can execute these privileged functions by dispatching `doas` form the configured `Origin`.
 Privileged functions cannot be directly executed via an extrinsic.

 Learn more about privileged functions and `Root` origin in the [`Origin`] type documentation.